 How do I transfer credit from Summer Session courses to another university?

 Students interested in the possible transfer of any University of Chicago credit earned while taking Summer Session courses will have to contact that institution directly.
 Transferability of credit to another institution is at the discretion of that institution.
 Please note that a student’s grades will not be sent to a university or any other institution unless a student has requested a transcript.
-Transcripts for Summer Session courses are available through a student's myUChicago account beginning in mid-September.
+Transcripts for Summer Session courses are available through a student's myUChicago account beginning in late August.